-Broccoli is highly hailed by people to be a wonderous health food.
+Broccoli is thought of highly by people to be a wonderous health food.
 Its green florets are a prominent feature in the picture of a perfectly healthy diet.
 Since this food is so good for us, it’s common to wonder if it can have the same benefit for some of our pets.

-So, can our beloved Chinchillas eat broccoli?
+So, can our beloved chinchillas eat broccoli?

 To know why something is good or bad for our pet chinchilla, we need to understand a chinchilla’s unique biology.

 While many of us know chinchillas to be cute, fluffy pets in our homes, they actually naturally live in the Andes Mountains in South America.
 This alpine environment leaves them with very few options for food, so over thousands of years, they have evolved their digestive system to eat and process foods that are usually low in nutrition.

 Chinchillas naturally feed on grass, seeds, bark, and other normally unpalatable parts of plants.
 It may seem like this kind of food could not provide them with what they need, but they are perfectly adapted to digest cellulose and dry matter.
 They have made the most of the harsh environment of which they hail, and their biology has adapted.